 Emmy pursed her lips together.
 “I do not appreciate your sarcasm.”

 He dropped his pumice stone onto the floor.
-“Sorry, I did not mean to offend.
-I just believe that I may have killed my career before it even started.”
+“Sorry, I didn’t mean to offend, but I believe that I may have killed my career before it even started.”

 “Is being a great fighter that important to you?”

 Cassius snorted, partially giving up his work.
 “You’re beginning to sound like an Angel instead of a Moth.
 I don’t think that it’s the glory.
 I want to do well.
 I want to be the best Dragon that I can be.”